 My dogs and I had a wonderful weekend.
 We got up at 6 AM and went out for a walk.
-We are excited to get some fresh air for the first time in weeks.
+We were excited to get some fresh air for the first time in weeks.
 Strict lockdowns have stopped us from going out often.

 One of our neighbors has a cockatiel.
 And when my dogs and I passed by in front of their house, we were mesmerized by this lovely creature.
 He whistled a few tunes for us, and I’m glad that my dogs appreciate the “mini-concert” and behaved well.

 I wonder, do cockatiels get along with dogs?

 Would it be ok for dogs to be around cockatiels or not?

 Can dogs and cockatiels play together safely?